Sandboxes - Sinon.JS

 sinon.config

-The configuration controls how Sinon binds properties when using sinon.test
+The configuration controls how Sinon binds properties when using sinon.test.

 The default configuration looks like:

-- Causes properties to be injected into the `this` object of the test
+Boolean injectIntoThis- Causes properties to be injected into the `this` object of the test

 function.
 Default

-- Object to bind properties to.
+true.
+Object injectInto- Object to bind properties to.
 If this is

-(not default), the properties are passed as arguments to the test function instead.
-Array properties
+null(default) andinjectIntoThisisfalse(not default), the properties are passed as arguments to the test function instead.
+Array properties- Properties to expose.
+Default is all:

-.
-However, the last three properties are only bound if the following two configuration options aretrue
+["spy", "stub", "mock", "clock", "server", "requests"].
+However, the last three properties are only bound if the following two configuration options aretrue(which is the default).
+Boolean useFakeTimers- Causes timers to be faked and allows

-- Causes fake XHR and server to be created and allows
+clockproperty to be exposed.
+Default istrue.
+Boolean useFakeServer- Causes fake XHR and server to be created and allows

-properties to be exposed.
-Default istrue
+serverandrequestsproperties to be exposed.
+Default istrue.

 Test cases

-for more than one test method in a test case, you can use sinon.testCase
+If you need the behavior of sinon.test for more than one test method in a test case, you can use sinon.testCase, which behaves exactly like wrapping each test in sinon.test with one exception: setUp and

-can share fakes.
+tearDown can share fakes.